barumau/pandunia/engli/kanun.md

 Each sentence can be drawn as a tree diagram, where the central words are above and the dependant words are below.
-For example the sentence **mi wida tu** (I see you) can be pictured as a tree as follows.
+For example the sentence **me wida te** (I see you) can be pictured as a tree as follows.

-    mi wida tu.
+    me wida te.

        wida
       ┌─┴─┐
-     mi   tu
+     me   te

 Adjectives and numerals point to their head word, the noun.

-    mi wida sam jowan ren.
+    me wida sam jowan ren.

        wida
       ┌─┴──┐
-     mi   ren
+     me   ren
            |
          jowan
            |